scalameta/mdoc/website/blog/2018-12-30-introduction.md

 [error] Total time: 22 s, completed Dec 29, 2018 2:39:42 PM
 ```

-Observe that it took 22 seconds to report the compile error.
-Also, the position
+Observe that it took 22 seconds to report the compile error, about as long as it
-points to line 458, which is the last line of the code fence containing the
+takes to process the valid document.
+Also, the position points to line 458,
+which is the last line of the code fence containing the closing `}`, but it's is
-closing `}`, but it's is not the line where `year` is referenced.
+not the exact line where `year` is referenced.

 Some observations:

-- it requires manual effort to translate documentation from REPL semantics to
+- we had to make changes in the document to migrate from REPL semantics to
   program semantics.
 The migration can't be automated and you sacrifice
   flexibility in variable naming and implicits usage by migrating to mdoc.
 - for cold performance, mdoc takes 10 seconds while tut takes 21 seconds.
 My